 • Freelance staff are responsible for your own tax and National Insurance.
 We will ask you to confirm this on your invoice together with your Unique Tax Reference (UTR) number.

 • We do not expect freelancers to cashflow ARC’s activity.
-We will arrange advance payment or part-payment where appropriate and either pay directly or repay expenses as soon as possible.
+We will arrange advance payment or part-payment where appropriate and either pay directly or repay expenses as soon as possible (receipts should be retained and passed to us for our financial records).

 Planning and Agreements